img

 The Hot Standby architecture involves replicating the entire production environment in a standby environment, ready to be activated in the event of a disaster.
 This architecture is suitable for companies with a high tolerance for downtime and data loss, as the standby environment can be instantly activated to minimize downtime.

 AWS offers several services that can help companies implement a Hot Standby architecture, including Amazon EC2 Auto Scaling, Amazon RDS, and Amazon S3.
-Amazon EC2 Auto Scaling, Amazon RDS, and Amazon S3 can all be used to replicate the entire production environment in a standby environment.
+These Services can all replicate the entire production environment in a standby environment.

 1. Multi-Region / Multi Sites (Active / Active)